TomasMondim/ContactBookGit/README.md

-# ContactBookGit
+# ContactBookGit Class 1
 This is a starter kit for the first lab of the Software Engineering Course.
-Fork this project to make your own version of it.
+Classmates:
+Tomás Mondim nrº60747
+Francisco Freitas nrº60313
+Nuro Pequeno nrº60491